CAccampo/4882-001-finch-tracking/FinchTracker/README.txt

 - heatmap.py - generates animation for bird positions
 - summaries.py [broken] - generates excel sheet summaries on bird activity

+### GCloud BigQuery Project
+- Create new project
+- Cick BigQuery
+- Click on hotdog dots; click create dataset and name it
+- Click Upgrade from free trial (and add billing info if not added and attach it to the project)
+    - STREAM UPLOAD NOT ALLOWED IN FREE VERSION

 ### HOW TO USE
 The executable files should be able to run on a Windows 10 machine from command line using .\[file.exe].
 These do not require PyPi packages to be installed.